 Monthly Expenses (x) Average Months for New Employment (=) Emergency Fund Reserve

 No one wants to work forever.
 Well, maybe a few people do.
 Retirement looks different for everyone; some want to travel, some want to stay close to family.
 Some may even choose to pick up a hobby and make a small business out of it.
 Regardless, planning starts now.
 The sooner you begin, the sooner you take advantage of compounding interest.

 But, retirement goals are not something you set and forget; they should be reevaluated regularly to make sure you are still on track.
 A few things you’ll want to consider include using the right type of retirement accounts, household expenses, tax rate, and any passive income you’ll be entitled to.

-Finally, there are a few major purchases that happen in your 30s; those ten to be, buying a home, getting married, vacations, and college expenses.
+Finally, there are a few major purchases that happen in your 30s; those tend to be buying a home, getting married, vacations, and college expenses.
 These expenses are just part of life; planning for them will help you to stay out of debt as you invest for your future.

 One last point to consider… Start Now!
 Procrastination is a killer.